On tensor products of positive representations of split real quantum Borel subalgebra $U_{q\tilde{q}}(b_R)$: Introduction

-We give a new construction of positive representations of the Borel part by means of the notion of multiplier Hopf algebras introduced in \cite{KV1, VD}.
-We used the $C^*$-algebraic version of the Borel part constructed in \cite{Ip4, Ip5}, and apply the theory of Gelfand-Naimark-Segal (GNS) representations of $C^*$-algebras.
-This generalized the harmonic analysis of the quantum plane studied in \cite{Ip1}, which was introduced to study harmonic analysis of the quantum space of functions $L^2(SL_{q\til{q}}^+(2,\R))$.
-A useful property of this construction is the existence of a unitary operator $W$, known as the multiplicative unitary, which gives the desired intertwiners \Eq{W\D(x) W^* = 1\ox x,\tab x\in \cA} between the tensor products and its decomposition with a trivial multiplicity module, provided that all representations $\cH$ of $\cA$ are equivalent.
-Then another main result of this paper is the following (Theorem \ref{mainthm}): \begin{MainThm} For any simple Lie algebra $\g$, the GNS representation $\cP_{GNS}$ constructed by left multiplication on $\cA=\cU_{q\til{q}}^{C^*}(\fb_\R)$ is unitary equivalent to the positive representation $\cP_\l\simeq \cP$ of $\cU_{q\til{q}}(\g_\R)$ restricted to its Borel part. \end{MainThm}
+In particular, this decomposition provides strong evidence for the closure of positive representation of the full quantum group $\cU_{q\til{q}}(\g_\R)$ under taking tensor product.
+Using $\cP_\l\simeq \cP$, we also generalize in Conjecture \ref{SvNThm} the Stone-von Neumann's Theorem to the case of Borel subalgebra of higher rank split real quantum groups.

-With the various identifications of the positive representations of the quantum Borel subalgebra $\cU_{q\til{q}}(\fb_\R)$, it leads us to conjecture a generalization of the Stone-von Neumann's Theorem (Conjecture \ref{SvNThm}) to the higher rank using the notion of integrable representation of the quantum plane.
+To prove the Main Theorem, we give a new construction of positive representations of the Borel part by means of \emph{multiplier Hopf algebras} introduced in \cite{KV1, VD}.
+We use the $C^*$-algebraic version of the Borel part $\cA:=\cU_{q\til{q}}^{C^*}(\fb_\R)$ constructed in \cite{Ip4, Ip5}, and apply the theory of Gelfand-Naimark-Segal (GNS) representations of $C^*$-algebras.
+This generalizes the harmonic analysis of the quantum plane studied in \cite{Ip1}, which was introduced for the harmonic analysis of the quantum space of functions $L^2(SL_{q\til{q}}^+(2,\R))$.
+A useful consequence of the GNS construction is the existence of a unitary operator $W$, known as the \emph{multiplicative unitary} \cite{BS}, which gives the desired intertwiner \Eq{W\D(x) W^* = 1\ox x,\tab x\in \cA} between the tensor product and its decomposition with a trivial multiplicity module.
+Therefore in order to apply this to the positive representations $\cP_\l\simeq \cP$ restricted to the Borel part, it suffices to show that $\cP$ is equivalent to the GNS representation.
+The second main result of this paper is then the following (Theorem \ref{mainthm}): \begin{MainThm} For any simple Lie algebra $\g$, the GNS representation $\cP_{GNS}$ constructed by left multiplication on $\cA=\cU_{q\til{q}}^{C^*}(\fb_\R)$ is unitary equivalent to the positive representation $\cP_\l\simeq \cP$ of $\cU_{q\til{q}}(\g_\R)$ restricted to its Borel part. \end{MainThm}